Binning

 Intro to binning

-Aggregate points to bins to visualize their density.
+Aggregate features to bins to visualize density.

 Image preview of related sample Binning with aggregate fields